TheShmoe/lets-learn/README.md

 **NOTICE**
-If you planon solving these problems for yourself, please turn back now.
+If you plan on solving these problems for yourself, please turn back now.